test1477/dfdfd/jason_docker_csv.md

 Certainly!
-I'll modify the script to work at the organization level, fetching all Docker repositories and then processing each of them.
-I'll also add a description about the script at the beginning.
-Here's the updated version:
+Here's the full script with the modifications to list all repositories and filter for Docker repositories:

 ```python
 """